St Winifred's Church, Branscombe: Interior

 The church building is partly Norman and partly later medieval.
 The tower is central and the transepts, which are later, stand unusually to the west of the tower.
 The nave is Norman, the transepts perhaps mid–13th-century.
 The chancel is probably 14th-century, though the east window was replaced in the time of Bishop Neville (1458–1464).
 Interesting features include the font, which is 15th-century, and the pulpit, which is a three-decker pulpit and as such almost unique in Devon.
 Other woodwork includes the Jacobean screen and west gallery and the altar rails of c.
 1700.

 Memorial to Joan Tregarthin

 A mural was erected in the north transept in memory of Joan Tregarthin some time after her death in 1583.
-She was the widow of a John Kelleway of Collumpton and then of John Wadham, son of Sir Nicholas I Wadham, with whom she had several children, including Nicholas II Wadham, co-founder of Wadham College, Oxford.
+She was the daughter and co-heiress of John Tregarthin of Cornwall, and widow of a John Kelleway of Collumpton, by whom she had fourteen children; and then of John Wadham of Merryfield and Edge, son of Sir Nicholas I Wadham, with whom she had six children, including Nicholas II Wadham, co-founder of Wadham College, Oxford.
+After her husband's death in 1578, she moved into her dower house at Edge.

 The memorial has suffered much neglect, and been whitewashed several times.
 Little colouring remains, which makes identification of the armorials difficult.
 The relief sculpture is well executed and clear.
 The small kneeling effigy of Joan appears twice on the monument, kneeling behind each husband.
 According to the local historian Ronald Branscombe, this is "a double appearance thought to be unique in British memorial art of this period".

 A large slate tablet below the figures is inscribed: